iliasHDZ/GDRenderW/README.md

 You can test it out [here](https://iliashdz.github.io/GDRenderW).

 EDIT: I am working on a newer version that will be uploaded soon.
-Also there will be all of 1.9's objects in a spreadsheet instead of in a folder.
+Also there will be all of 1.9's objects in a spritesheet instead of in a folder.